 When should I get a mammogram?

-Women should have their first mammogram at age 40 and then have another mammogram every year.
+Women should have mammograms yearly starting at age 40.
 Talk to your physician about any symptoms or changes in your breasts, or if breast cancer runs in your family.
 They may recommend that you have mammograms before age 40 or more often than usual.
-Women ages 20-39 should have a clinical breast exam every 3 years and self exam monthly.
-Women age 40 and over should have a yearly mammogram, yearly clinical breast exam and self exam monthly.
+Women ages 20-39 should have a clinical breast exam every three years and self exam monthly.

 Avoiding a mammogram because of financial worries?
 You may be able to receive cancer screening tests at no cost to you.
 For more information contact us at 712.213.8691.BVRMC P.i.n.k.